jonhavbra87/workflow-ca/README.md

 Using the skills and knowledge from the workflow course, improve the quality of a package by establishing helpful workflows that make the development process more efficient.

-- Find a partner to work with or select the example repository.
 - Fork the project repository to your GitHub account.
 - Create a new branch called workflow.
 - Configure the project with eslint, prettier and commit hooks.